xxqqwua/AutoZaka/README.md

 ## Future Plans
 * **Multitasking**: Implement multitasking functionality to allow the program to process multiple tokens simultaneously, increasing efficiency for users with multiple accounts.

+## Credits
+The program uses a script to solve captcha from [obaskly](https://github.com/obaskly/RecaptchaBypass).

 ## License
 This project is licensed under the Creative Commons BY-NC (Attribution-NonCommercial) License.
 You are free to share and adapt the material, but it cannot be used for commercial purposes.
 For more details, visit [Creative Commons BY-NC](https://creativecommons.org/licenses/by-nc/4.0/).